Demo - To-do list reimagined iOS app

 Running the tdlr; iOS app

-At this point in time, the tdlr; app will only run on iOS - which means that you will need a mac on which to deploy the code.
+The tdlr; app will run on iOS or Android.
+If you want to run on iOS you will need a mac on which to build the code.
 In addition, you will need to download & install Xamarin on your machine.
 This code sample was built using Xamarin Studio, which is installed by default when your install Xamarin on your machine.
 You are free to use Visual Studio on a Windows machine and remote connect to the Xamarin.iOS build host via wifi - but setting up your development environment will be a bit more involved.

 Running the tdlr; web service

 This sample Xamarin application is written to be used with the tdlr; web app as its backend data storage service.
 Before proceeding, you will need to create your own instance of the service by following the instructions for the tdlr web app and host it somewhere where your device app can communicate with it - we recommend deploying it as an Azure web app.